organix/uFork/docs/sponsor.md

 (rather than the target Actor, for example).
 Resources used to process the Event are charged to the associated Sponsor.
-By default, further activity (new Events) caused by processing the Event is associated with the same Sponsor.
+By default, further activities (new Events) caused by processing the Event are associated with the same Sponsor.
 Thus resources are tracked
 along the causal chain of Events.